Boreas618/MIPS32-Pipeline/README.md

 Build a 5-stage pipelined `MIPS32` or `LoongArch32` **little-endian** CPU, which support every unpreviledged instruction that the contest requires.
 You can use `(system) verilog` or `chisel`.
 If you finish one of the extra tasks showed in the class PPT, you can get some bonus.

+You will use `verilator` to synthesize and simulate your RTL codes.
+However, in Loongson Cup you have to use vivado.
+So it will take you some time to adapt your codes to vivado and the real FPGA before the competition.

-What's more, every instruction should have its corresponding test.
+Every instruction should have its corresponding test.
 Integration tests are also needed.
 You should load tests from `bin` files instead of putting them in the memory ahead of time, so that you can write some code to run tests one by one automatically.

 An example in `tests` directory shows how to create `bin` format file on x86_64 systems.
 MIPS and LoongArch are similar.
 Your tests should not be linked to the standard libraries.